Albaranzeuli bianco: Viticulture and winemaking

 Albaranzeuli bianco is a late-ripening grape that is known for its high yield potential and its good resistance to viticultural hazards such as fungal diseases.

 The grape is permitted in several Indicazione geografica tipica (IGT) wines in Sardinia where it is used for both dry white and sparkling wines.

 Relationship to other grape varieties and origins

 For years ampelographers believed that Albaranzeuli bianco may have been a Spanish variety, potentially even a clone of the Ribera del Duero wine grape Albillo.
 However, DNA research in 2010 confirmed that the two grapes were different but suggested that AlbaranzeulibBianco may be a crossing another Sardinian grape with possible Spanish origins, Girò, and the Spanish table grape Molinera.

 The genetic link between the white skinned Albaranzeuli bianco and the pink skinned Albaranzeuli nero is not exactly clear.
-DNA testing has also revealed there maybe some connection between the grape and the Sicilian variety Albanello and the Marche grape Albanella which are often confused for each other.
+DNA testing has also revealed there may be some connection between the grape and the Sicilian variety Albanello and the Marche grape Albanella which are often confused for each other.